zpapagianni/Boston-Town-Centre/Boston-Housing-Data.md

 BostonTownCentres.csv.
 First we are going to have a quick look at the data.

-Note: We can see that the towns in this instance are of type character.

     ## Rows: 92 Columns: 3
     ## ── Column specification ────────────────────────────────────────────────────────
     ## Delimiter: ","
     ## chr (1): town
     ## dbl (2): lat, lon
     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

 <table>
 <caption>
-Correct coordinates for each town in Boston
+Corrected coordinates for each town in Boston
 </caption>
 <thead>
 <tr>